 - Motions are filed with the court and the opposing party.
 A short hearing is scheduled where a judge will consider the motion.
 If the opposing party, through their fault or refusal to comply, causes the need to file a motion, the judge may award attorney fees needed to file and argue that motion.

 A deposition is a proceeding that is conducted outside of the courthouse.
 There is no judge present.
 Normally there are two clients, two attorneys, and a court reporter.
 A deposition is an opportunity to ask a witness questions and hear the answers before a judge will hear them.
 That way an attorney can know what the answers are to certain questions long before trial.
 Depositions are also handy before key motion hearings.

 Another use of a deposition is to “lock in” someone’s version of the truth.
-If a person answers one way at a deposition, and then answers a different way at a hearing – the deposition can be used to show the change in story.
+If a person answers one way at a deposition and then answers a different way at a hearing – the deposition can be used to show the change in the story.

 Depositions are expensive.
 Not only is there an hourly rate for the court reporter but there is also a significant fee for the transcript.
 Court reporters can be present at a hearing without the necessity of ordering a transcript.
 That is a way to ensure a transcript of the hearing is available if later needed.

 A subpoena can be issued by attorneys or by self-represented parties.
 Subpoenas can be used to get records from outside parties or to compel the attendance of witnesses.
 It is rare for subpoenas to be issued before mediation.
 That is because most cases settle by mediation and there is a desire to hold down costs.
 But the second a case is destined for trial it is necessary to begin planning how to obtain documents and witnesses.
 That is what a subpoena is used for – to prepare for trial.

 Only cases on their way to a contested trial have a pre-trial hearing.
 And not every judge will order a pre-trial hearing.
 Normally, clients must attend, and their attorneys must attend.